Paddling the Kenai River – Soldotna to the Kenai River Mouth on Cook Inlet

 Immature Bald Eagle near the river mouth

 As you get down river into the tidal affected areas, the river begins to remind me of the Bay of Fundy in Nova Scotia and New Brunswick with the large muddy banks, large mud flats, and muddy coloured water.
-It’s just not not red.
-There are very large tidal ranges here, around 20 feet (6 m).
+It’s just not not red that distinguishes the Bay of Fundy mud.
+There are very large tidal ranges here as well, around 20 feet (6 m).

 Mt Spur comes into view near Kenai